about me

 What drives me is to chase the joy I get when I partner up with interesting people to do something cool.

-I was lucky enough to get into the University of Minnesota and enter the computer engineering program.
+I was lucky enough to get into the University of Minnesota's computer engineering program.
 A physics midterm went so poorly for me, however, that it made me reconsider my path, opting to study journalism instead.
-I helped spin up a student-run television broadcast club.
-I joined a band comprised of professors and got to record an album while the university paid me.
+While at the U, I helped spin up a student-run television broadcast club.
+I also joined a band comprised of professors and got to record an album while the university paid me.
 I trained for and completed my first marathon with a bunch of other students.

 Instead of jumping right into the corporate life after college, I made the most of my journalism degree and worked as a freelance videographer.
 I ideated, scripted, recorded, edited, and distributed videos for organizations like Pepsi, the Minnesota Timberwolves, the National Academy of Television, and Fox Sports North.
 (I also did wedding videography which, uh, never again.)